damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

 > Figure 2.
 Articulation of relationships between technical functions

 #### *Example 2 of functional Graph*:
-*This block diagram shows the flow and functions of the hardware and firmware of POCKET SCIENCE LAB(PSLab)*
+*The block diagram in the link below shows the flow and functions of the hardware and firmware of POCKET SCIENCE LAB(PSLab)*

 [Functional diagram of Hradware and firmware of PSLab](https://github.com/fossasia/pslab-hardware#block-diagram)